 - The parents and community residents are highly active in the schools and serve as members of Board of Education advisory committees, strategic planning initiatives, task forces and parent organizations.

-- A complete renovation of Ladue Horton Watkins High School (LHWHS) has been concluded, with final touches put on the Nielson Gym and new stadium complex over the summer, allowing high school teams to play under the lights on their home field for the first time in school history.
+- A complete renovation of Ladue Horton Watkins High School (LHWHS) concluded in 2018, with final touches put on the Nielson Gym and new stadium complex over the summer, allowing high school teams to play under the lights on their home field for the first time in school history.
 The project was funded through an $85.1 million bond referendum passed in April 2016.

-- Also over the summer, safety and security features were updated and major building infrastructure systems were improved at the Fifth Grade Center.
+- During the summer of 2019, safety and security features were updated and major building infrastructure systems were improved at the Fifth Grade Center.